open-component-model/ocm/docs/ocm/model.md

 This description contains a resource reference indicating to use the resource `IMAGE` in component version `B:1.0.0` when evaluated in the context of component version `A:1.0.0`.

+The reference path may contain any number (including zero) entries, describing the path from the root component version along the nested `references` entries of involved component versions to the component version finally describing the desired resource.
+Hereby, the `name` is the name of the reference entry in the component descriptor, it is NOT the component name.
+If no or an empty path is given, the resource is looked up in the actual component version.

+Besides the name, there might also be extra identities to uniquely identify the next element.

 This way any content-related tool can interact with the Open Component Model, by identifying resources and finally access resources described by the component